 Survivors include his wife, Lee, and three children, Andrew, James and Peggy, according to Singer.

-Today, Macy’s Inc. (M), based in Cincinnati and New York, operates 37 Bloomingdale’s locations in addition to about 800 Macy’s stores.
+Today, Macy’s Inc. (M:US), based in Cincinnati and New York, operates 37 Bloomingdale’s locations in addition to about 800 Macy’s stores.
 The parent company earned $1.26 billion on revenue of $26.4 billion in its fiscal year ending in January.

 To contact the reporters on this story: Cotten Timberlake in Washington at firstname.lastname@example.org Laurence Arnold in Washington at email@example.com;